 Cost effective – The sensors can be manufactured in a low-price segment, which is well suited for mass production.
 For example, as battery sensors, which in the end could result in hundreds of million units.

 The technology measures, in real-time, the refractive index change/dielectric property change of any material coated or adsorbed to the sensor surface.
 NanoPlasmonic Sensing exploits an optical sensing principle based on state-of-the-art nanotechnologyREAD MORE

 An array of leading Nano sized plates on a glass surface absorbs or scatters light in certain wavelengths, when the light passes through the plasmonic sensor, resulting in a peak in an extinction spectrum.
 Chemical or thermal reactions in a thin layer on the surface of the sensor changes the wavelengths which are absorbed or scattered, resulting in a real time optical reading of the reactions taking place within the nanofilm.

 Insplorion’s sensors consist of leading nanoparticles, often gold or silver, on a glass surface.
 The surface can be either a glass plate (chip) or the surface of an optical fiber.READ MORE

-The sensors in Insplorion’s research equipment, as well as the air quality sensors are chips, but for battery sensors, for example, the sensor is the surface of an optical fiber, where an optical splitter diverts the light into the optical fiber in the battery.
+In Insplorion’s air quality sensors and research equipment, the sensors are chips, but for battery sensors, for example, the sensor is the surface of an optical fiber, where an optical splitter diverts the light into the optical fiber in the battery.